 I can transfer your slides to Tiff or Jpeg files so that you can download them on your PC or view them on a DVD player.
-I transfer 35mm slides or negatives on my Nikon scanner and use my Epson V850 Pro scanner for larger slides or negatives, up to 8x10 inches.
+I transfer 35mm slides or negatives on my Nikon scanner and use my Epson V850 Pro scanner for any size photographs up to A4 size.

 A Jpeg file type is a compressed, transportable file.
 Jpeg stands for Joint Photographic Experts Group.
 The compression results in a much smaller file size, but this can result in a very slight loss of quality.
 I have minimised compression to get the best possible image clarity and the images are excellent.
 These files are best for viewing straight from the CD or memory stick to your TV. and for transferring onto your computer.
 Jpegs have a file size of approx 3 to 4MB per image.